davenpi/davenpi.github.io/_pages/pie.md

 ---

 I think a lot about the things I would like to accomplish in my life and how I can be the kind of person who deserves them.
-At the deepest level health, peace of mind, indpendence of thought, and loving relationships are most important to me.
+Health, peace of mind, indpendence of thought, and loving relationships are most important to me.
 Those are daily projects.
 After that there are some things I would really love to achieve.
 Some of these I'm much closer to than others.
 They aren't perfect measures of what would lead to a great life, but it's useful to have something measurable.
 Reach out